What it is

 Children 9 - 13 years: 70mg/day

-Salmon, tuna, halibut, nuts, nut oils, seeds, flax seeds, chia seeds
+Salmon, tuna, mackerel, sardines, halibut, nuts, nut oils, seeds, flax seeds, chia seeds